 MFHA Stud Book Registration Program is a program used by the MFHA to register new entry.
-Each year, a list of all hounds in the kennel along with pedigree forms for any new entries must be submitted to the MFHA by December 31st to be input into the program.
+Each year, a list of all hounds in the kennel along with pedigree forms for any new entries must be submitted to the MFHA by December 31st.